gvwilson/thirdbit/unused/last-wolf/index.md

 "By 'some of them', Your Grace, I take it you mean the Clear Light?" he ventured.

-"Ah, so you *do* listen to me somtimes," she said approvingly.
+"Ah, so you *do* listen to me sometimes," she said approvingly.
 "We might teach you to think yet."
 She shifted in her chair, then smoothed the quilt that lay across her legs.
 "Now, breakfast.
 Tell me everything you saw and heard. *Everything.*"